Beautiful Single Origin Tea

-The looseleaf teas we source are crafted with great care, most of them still picked and processed by hand, and draw on centuries of tradition.
-We do not blend lots or add any flavorings, preferring to savor tea's intrinsic qualities.
-Within its leaves, each tea contains the promise of a new journey, full of wonder and peace.
+Sebastian Beckwith and friends started In Pursuit of Tea in 1999 to explore small farms in Asia and source the finest teas available.
+Twenty years later, we continue to visit these historic tea-growing regions to taste the season’s harvest and bring back the best.
+Our looseleaf teas are crafted with great care, most of them still picked and processed by hand, and draw on centuries of tradition.
+We don't blend lots or add flavorings; we believe that within its leaves, each true tea contains the promise of a new journey, full of wonder and peace.